 Add the peppermint to boiled water.
 Steep it for five minutes or slightly longer, up to about 12 minutes.
 (If you want it really strong, you can also boil the leaves.)
 Strain out the leaves or remove the teabag.

 For maximum health benefits, it's best to drink peppermint tea while it's hot but not scalding.
 You can add a little sugar or honey, but it's better for your health if you don't (a little honey is OK if you have a sore throat).

 You can blend peppermint with other herbs when you make your herbal tea.
 It's delicious with lavender, another stress reducer; ginger, a digestion aid; and fennel seeds, which are great for detox tea.

 Peppermint Tea Side Effects

-Although peppermint tea is an excellent health beverage, it is worth noting that it has a few potential side effects for certain people.
-Avoid peppermint tea if you have the following conditions:
+Although peppermint tea is an excellent health beverage, it has a few potential side effects.
+Avoid peppermint tea if you:

-- GERD (Peppermint tea's relaxing properties can cause the sphincter muscle of the stomach and esophagus to relax more, allowing for more acid reflux.)
+- Suffer from GERD: Peppermint tea's relaxing properties can cause the sphincter muscle of the stomach and esophagus to relax more, exacerbating acid reflux.

-- Over the counter or prescription drug use (In some rare cases, peppermint tea may interact with medications.
-If you are concerned about a potential drug interaction, check the drug's warnings or consult with your doctor.)
+In some rare cases, peppermint tea may interact with medications.
+If you are concerned about a potential drug interaction, check the drug's warnings or consult with your doctor.

-To be very clear, these side effects are rare and are not something that most people need to worry about.
-Peppermint tea is generally considered to be a very safe, effective, natural remedy for all sorts of issues, and it would be a shame for you to avoid it because of excessive concern over these potential side effects if the risk factors do not apply to you.
-If you have any additional concerns or questions about the side effects or health benefits of peppermint tea, talk with your doctor or consult an herbalist.
+Peppermint tea is generally considered to be a very safe, effective, natural remedy.
+If you have any concerns or questions about the side effects or health benefits of peppermint tea, talk with your doctor or consult an herbalist.